Dmytro-Shved/shop-app/README.md

 ## About Shop App (ElfVapeShop)

-Shop App is an online store where users can conveniently browse, add products to the cart, save their quantity and quickly place orders.
-We offer a wide range of products and an intuitive interface for comfortable shopping.
+Shop App is an online store that lets users easily browse products, add them to their cart, adjust quantities, and quickly place orders.
+We offer a wide range of products and a user-friendly interface to make shopping a pleasant experience.

 ## Requirements